naoshibaikyu/superbuddn/test.md

 Hunter Sad: Nice knowing you, man...

-Iga: Here's hoping our insanity will be fun...
+Iga Sad: Here's hoping our insanity will be fun...

 The bored Mercenaries: We are bored...
 Resistance is... *[stops]*